apollographql/specs-core/core.spec.md

 The general guidance for processor behavior is: don't react to what you don't understand.

 Specifically, processors:
-  - **should** pass through {@core} directives which reference unknown feature URLs
+  - SHOULD pass through {@core} directives which reference unknown feature URLs
-  - **should** pass through prefixed directives, types, and other schema elements
+  - SHOULD pass through prefixed directives, types, and other schema elements

 An exception to this is processors which prepare the schema for final public consumption.
-Such processors **may** choose to eliminate all unknown directives and prefixed types in order to hide schema implementation details within the published schema.
+Such processors MAY choose to eliminate all unknown directives and prefixed types in order to hide schema implementation details within the published schema.
 This will impair the operation of tooling which relies on these directives—such tools will not be able to run on the output schema, so the benefits and costs of this kind of information hiding should be weighed carefully on a case-by-case basis.

 # Validations &amp; Algorithms